Skip to content

 • Rate Type: how the tax amount is calculated, currently locked to percentage (%)

-• Categories: set taxes to all categories or a subset of categories or subcategories.
+• Categories: set taxes to all categories or a subset of categories and/or subcategories.
 Any products that exist within the selected category or subcategory will have taxes applied.
 If a parent category is selected, all subcategories within that parent category will have this tax configuration applied.

 • Locations: specify the location(s) where the tax configuration applies.
 If no location is selected, the tax configuration will apply to all locations.